CaffeinatedPanda15/DigitalPortfolio/README.md

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+The

+I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

 ### CV Submission

 <img src="./Work%20Readiness/CV%20Submission.JPG" alt="CV Submission" width="500"/>

 During the third year of my course at the Cape Peninsula University of Technology i was tasked with completetion of a work module within our Work Readiness program.

+I completed the module, engaging with the content that was provided and carefulling ensuring that i would remember and implement what i learned.

 ### Business Communication